Secret of Mana: Gameplay

 Like many other role-playing games of the 16-bit era, Secret of Mana displays a top-down perspective, in which the player characters navigate the terrain and fight off hostile creatures.
 The game features three such characters: the hero, the girl, and the sprite, named Randi, Primm, and Popoi outside the initial North American and European releases.
+The player can also choose their own names for them.
 The player can choose to control each of the characters at any time; whichever character is currently selected, the other two companions are controlled via artificial intelligence.
 The game may be played simultaneously by up to three players, made possible by the Super Multitap accessory for the Super NES console.
 The Virtual Console version of the game supports three-player gameplay via additional GameCube controllers or Classic Controllers.

 Each character possesses individual strengths and weaknesses.
 The hero, while unable to use magic, masters weapons at a quicker rate; the girl is a healer, able to cast restorative and support spells; and the sprite casts offensive magic to damage and impair enemies.
 Upon collecting enough experience points in battle, each character increases in level and improves in areas such as strength and evasion.
 The trio can rest in towns, where they can regain hit points or purchase restorative items and equipment.
 Options such as changing equipment, casting spells, or checking status are performed by cycling through the game's Ring Commands, a circular menu which hovers over the currently controlled party member.
 The game is momentarily paused whenever the Ring Commands appear.